orcasound/orcasite/README.md

 Please check out the [CONTRIBUTING](CONTRIBUTING.md) doc for tips on making a successful contribution, as well as learning resources!

-## Quick Start (e.g., at hackathons):
+## Quick Start:

-- Load the Docker Configuration: `docker-compose up`
+1. Load the Docker Configuration: `docker-compose up`
-- Wait for container to start up
+2. Wait for containers to start up
-- Navigate to [localhost:3000](http://localhost:3000) to view the website
+3. Navigate to [localhost:3000](http://localhost:3000) to view the website
-- Navigate to [localhost:4000](http://localhost:4000) to access the API server
+4. Navigate to [localhost:4000](http://localhost:4000) to access the API server

 > **Note**
 > This assumes you have installed [docker](https://docs.docker.com/engine/install/) and [docker-compose](https://docs.docker.com/compose/install/).